Noah P. Snyder

 Effects of dams and dam removal

 Dams represent important breaks in the continuum of fluvial processes as they alter the flow of sediment, wood and water.
 Dams also present society with important environmental decisions because of their benefits (e.g., power generation, water storage, flood control) and costs (e.g., potential failure, maintenance costs, barrier to migrating aquatic species, changes in river habitats).
 Throughout the U.S., communities are making the decision to remove dams because they believe the costs exceed the benefits.
 This shift in river management motivates new research, both to aid in future decisions and to gain fundamental insight into watershed processes.
 I have several projects in New England that use the sediment stored behind dams as a natural laboratory.
 My students and I are studying sediment dynamics associated with the removal of the Merrimack Village Dam on the Souhegan River in southern New Hampshire.
-This work is funded by the NOAA Open Rivers Initiative.
 Dam removals provide opportunities to study large-magnitude channel changes over short intervals.
-Another aspect of this dam-related research was funded by a grant from the American Chemical Society Petroleum Research Fund, in which we used reservoir sediments as scale models for offshore depositional systems.
+Further, historical sedimentation behind dams may persist in the landscape for a long time after dams are removed.
 Previously, I studied reservoir sedimentation rates and processes behind Englebright Dam in northern California, as part of the Upper Yuba River Studies Program.

 Removal of the Merrimack Village Dam (left) and expsoure of impounded sediment (right, photo by Matt Collins) on August 6, 2008, Souhegan River, New Hampshire.